otoolep/questdb.io/docs/datatypes.md

 | _string_    | `32+n*16`    | Length-prefixed sequence of UTF-16 encoded characters.
 Length is stored as signed 32-bit integer with maximum value of `0x7fffffff`|
 | _binary_    | `64+n*8`     | Length-prefixed sequence of bytes.
 Length is stored as signed 64-bit integer with maximum value of `0x7fffffffffffffffL`|
 | _symbol_    | `32`         | Symbols are stored as 32-bit signed indexes from symbol table.
 Each index will have a corresponding `string` value.
 Translation from index to string value is done automatically when data is being written or read.
 Symbol table is stored separately from column

+> `BINARY` field size is limited either by 64-Bit signed int (8388608 peta bytes) or disk size, whichever is smaller

+> `STRING` field size is limited by either 32-bit singned int (1073741824 characters) or disk size, whicheve is smaller